Academic Integrity Policy

-If a dispute arises between a course instructor and a student about whether a violation has been committed, it is referred to the Provost for resolution.
-If the Provost determines that no question exists, the appeal process is terminated.
-If any question remains, the Provost may refer it to the Executive Committee of the Faculty Senate for a hearing.
+If a dispute arises between a course instructor and a student about whether a violation has been committed, it is referred to the Undergraduate Dean for resolution.
+If the Undergraduate Dean determines that no question exists, the appeal process is terminated.
+If any question remains, the Undergraduate Dean may refer it to the Executive Committee of the Faculty Senate for a hearing.
 The decision of the Executive Committee of the Faculty Senate about the commission of an offense will be final in all such cases.

-If a student involved in a violation of the Academic Integrity Policy is not enrolled in a particular instructor’s course, as in a case of inappropriate collaboration, the instructor should inform the Provost of the case for appropriate disciplinary action.
+If a student involved in a violation of the Academic Integrity Policy is not enrolled in a particular instructor’s course, as in a case of inappropriate collaboration, the instructor should inform the Undergraduate Dean of the case for appropriate disciplinary action.

-In the case of multiple violations of the Academic Integrity Policy by a student, the Provost may impose additional sanctions, which may include academic warning, academic probation, academic suspension, or expulsion.
-If any question remains, the Provost may refer it to the Executive Committee of the Faculty Senate for a hearing.
+In the case of multiple violations of the Academic Integrity Policy by a student, the Undergraduate Dean may impose additional sanctions, which may include academic warning, academic probation, academic suspension, or expulsion.
+If any question remains, the Undergraduate Dean may refer it to the Executive Committee of the Faculty Senate for a hearing.
 The decision of the Executive Committee of the Faculty Senate will be final in all such cases.